Wednesday, March 28, 2012

 City Ham

-Preheat the oven to 275 degrees.
-Remove your ham from its packaging.
-Put the ham on a flat rack in a roasting dish, and loosely crumple a piece of aluminum foil over it.
-You want the foil to be a loose tent, not a tight cover.
+Remove the ham from its packaging.
+Place it on a flat rack in a roasting pan, and loosely crumple a piece of aluminum foil over the top.
+You want a soft tent, not a tight seal.

-Bake the ham at 275 degrees - for 7 to 8 hours if you have a whole ham; for 3 to 4 hours if you have half ham.
+Bake at 275°F for 7 to 8 hours for a whole ham, or 3 to 4 hours for a half ham.

 No comments: